Rareminds-eym/sp-dash-2/COLOR_PALETTE.md

 - Campaign Red: #E32A18
 - Gold/Bronze: #D4AF37

-These colors automatically adapt to have appropriate contrast against dark backgrounds.
+These colors automatically adapt to have appropriate contrast against dark backgrounds...